 Brookfields Farm Shop is home to hundreds of homegrown pumpkins, and last year, their patch had almost doubled in size compared to previous visits.
 Their gourd hoard sees not just the classic orange pumpkins, but blue and white ones too!

-This year, they’re open from October 13 until Halloween, with an adorable welcome arch perfect for snapping a picture with your wheelbarrow.
-The patch is free to visit, but parking is tight and there can be queues on busy weekends – so I recommend going early in the month, and in the week where possible.
+This year, they’re open from October 4 until Halloween daily, with an adorable welcome arch perfect for snapping a picture with your wheelbarrow.
+The patch is free to visit with no booking required, but parking is tight and there can be queues on busy weekends – so I recommend going early in the month, and in the week where possible.
 Don’t leave it too late – they sold out before October 29 last year.

 Postcode: CW3 9RE

-Woore’s patch is open weekends throughout October, as well as Wednesdays from 9.30am to 5pm.
+Woore’s patch is open throughout October from 9.30am to 5pm.
 The dog friendly patch is free entry with no booking necessary, with a sizable car park and toilets on site.